 - Students may send the Counseling Center an email request from their San Juan College email accounts to: firstname.lastname@example.org.

 If a student has a scheduled appointment with a counselor and needs to reschedule the appointment, please call or email the Counseling Center in advance at 505-566-3404 or email@example.com .
 Please know that we work hard to accommodate the needs of all students on campus and that each appointment is important.
 Your communication and patience is greatly appreciated.

 No Show Policy

 We appreciate prompt arrival for appointments.
 Please notify us at 505-566-3404 if you will be late.
 Twenty-four hour notification of cancelation allows us to use the time for others.
 A “No Show” Policy limits the number of No Shows before counseling services are suspended.
 A student who misses an appointment without notifying the Counselor Center is considered a No Show.
 Two consecutive No Shows or a total of any three No Shows can generate a suspension from counseling services for a period of three months from the time of the last No Show.
-Counselors will notify students of their ineligibility via the student’s SJC e-mail, with a copy placed in the student’s counseling file.
-Any exceptions to this practice will be documented in the student’s file.

 Online & Distance Counseling